coelias/bioinformatics_utils/README.md

   -n          Use only if massive number of accession numbers, will download
               ncbidbs
 ```

-**lols** - Amazing tool, naive replacement for ls that can list folder with gazillion of files in no time, even before you press enter. ('make lols' will create the executable, usage: 'lols DIRTOLIST')

 **clim** - Replacement for column command, works much better. (basically a tablify, but super awesome)